-Dr. John Morrison, Canada’s Hernia Society president, has expressed concerns over the growing number of hernia meshes in the country.
-The president stresses concern that the surgical abdominal mesh is being used in almost all hernia repairs with many products not receiving proper clinical trials or research before entering the market.
+Dr. John Morrison, Canada’s Hernia Society president, has expressed concerns over the country’s growing number of hernia mesh implants.
+The president expressed concern that surgical abdominal mesh is being used in almost all hernia repairs, with many products not receiving proper clinical trials or research before entering the market.

 Health Canada finds that 12 hernia mesh products have been recalled since 2000 in Canada’s market.
-Patients suffered from infections and perforations with three deaths and 185 reports of serious injury as a result of the hernia mesh products.
+Patients suffered from infections and perforations with three deaths and 185 reports of serious injury due to the hernia mesh products.

 Dr. Morrison states that in some cases, the hernia mesh isn’t required but is still used.
-His practice includes the removal of mesh products which have shifted inside of the patient’s body and often pierce their organs.
+His practice includes removing mesh products that have shifted inside the patient’s body and often pierce their organs.

 Mesh products have been found to erode in the body and move into other organs of the body, too.

-Morrison states that as much as 20% of people that have hernia mesh procedures are left in chronic pain afterwards.
-He suggests that patients that have pain for longer than three months should find a hernia surgeon that will correct the issue.
+Morrison states that 20% of people with hernia mesh procedures are left in chronic pain afterward.
+He suggests that patients who have pain for longer than three months should find a hernia surgeon to correct the issue.

 He foresees the issue only getting worse as more and more patients are being treated using the surgical mesh procedures despite the massive recalls and warnings against the products.

-Thousands of Canadians have hernia surgery each year with a growing number of complaints as a result of surgical mesh complications.
+Thousands of Canadians have hernia surgery each year, with a growing number of complaints resulting from surgical mesh complications.
 Morrison suggests that people undergoing hernia surgery ask their doctors if surgical mesh will be used and research their options for the type of hernia they’re diagnosed with.

 The class-action lawsuit against Johnson & Johnson, the mesh is made by the company’s subsidiary Ethicon, alleges that the company’s surgical mesh caused higher than average reoperation and recurrence rates in the patients that had surgery to implant the mesh product.